This article walks through installing Dundas BI on Windows. Users can then access it from any device without additional installations or tools.

 This article shows you how to deploy Dundas BI on multiple servers as a server farm for load balancing purposes or to set up a failover server.

-This article details the steps in adding a Dundas BI scheduler service to an existing instance.
+This article details the steps in adding a Dundas BI scheduler service to an existing instance on Windows if it is missing.

 SQL Server authentication is recommended for connecting Dundas BI to its application and warehouse databases for security reasons.
 This article explains how to enable SQL Server authentication, and how to use it with a Dundas BI instance.